RussianNLP/russian_paraphrasers/README.md

 )
 ```
 You can set the `threshold` parameter to range candidates,
-it measures by similarity score between original vector and the candidate vector.
+it is calculated as similarity score between original vector and the candidate vector.

 Results for one sentence look like this: